What Is Executive Coaching? The Complete 2026 Guide

 Our High Performance Executive Coaching program and our High Performance Leadership Accelerator run on the High Performance Leadership Operating System (HPLOS): a framework developed over 27 years of coaching 3,000+ leaders and training 150,000+ employees in 37 countries, organized across three developmental arcs:

-• Leading Yourself as a High Performer.
 Humility, self-awareness, self-regulation, value-driven decision-making, ruthless prioritization, deep work, focused execution, strategic thinking, and the cognitive habits for high performance.
 Leading yourself as a high performer is the first step in building highly effective teams.

-• Building and Leading High-Performing Teams.
 Emotional fluency, psychological safety, team trust, brain types, team alignment, root cause problem definition, feedforward, performance conversations, and shared leadership.
 These skills build teams that are healthier, more aligned, and more productive.

-• Influencing and Leading High-Performing Organizations.
 Stakeholder mapping, effective change through influence, culture mapping, modeling values, subculture analysis, strategic storytelling, executive presence, vision crafting, and change leadership.
 This is the work of leaders operating across teams, functions, and levels.

 The arcs are sequential by design.
 Skills at each level depend on what's developed in the level before.